inzycle/jquery-notice/README.md

-# jquery-notice
+# jQuery Notice

-A better "notification" plugin for jQuery
+A better "notification" plugin for jQuery.